-The Group Management concludes that, as the risks and uncertainties described above included in the cash flow forecast with conservative assumptions are covered by restructuring of overdue borrowings, there is a reasonable expectation that the Company can continue its operations in the foreseeable future and, accordingly, has formed a judgment that it is appropriate to prepare the interim condensed consolidated financial statements as at 30 June 2018 and for the six months then ended on a going concern basis.
-If the Company is not successful in debt restructuring plan, the going concern assumption might not be relevant any longer for the Group or its components.
+The Directors conclude that, as the risks and uncertainties described above included in the cash flow forecast with conservative assumptions are covered by restructuring of overdue borrowings, there is reasonable expectation that the Group can continue its operations in the foreseeable future and, accordingly, has formed a judgment that it is appropriate to prepare the interim condensed consolidated financial statements as at 30 June 2019 and for the six months then ended on a going concern basis.
+If the Group is not successful in fulfilling the terms of its debt restructuring agreements, the going concern assumption might not be relevant any longer for the Group or its components.
 The consolidated financial statements would then need to be totally or partially amended to an extent which today cannot be estimated in respect of: the valuation of the assets at their liquidation value, the incorporation of any potential liability and the reclassification of non-current assets and liabilities into current assets and liabilities.